(4 Jul 1883 – 19 Jan 1952)

 And lays the Soul to sleep in quiet Grave?

 though from a slightly later edition of Spenser's Faërie Queene (Book I, Canto IX, Stanza XLI).

 And during my mother's Memorial Service in that same church 56 years later, I quoted a more prosaic soundbite from a noticeboard seen earlier that day, "God promises not a calm passage but a safe haven".

-Another point of interest is that this design is no longer a headstone, but intended as a horizontal slab.
+Another point of interest is that this design is no longer a headstone, but intended as a ledger stone (ie horizontal slab).
 And indeed I then found an actual photograph of it, though picturesquely belichened and not altogether legible, probably taken in the 1990's.